Canyet: Urban area

 The neighborhood is formed by a group of isolated typical farms and a more modern nuclei formed from constructions for vacationers.
-These summer resorts began in the decade of the twenties of last century and ended up becoming the first residences.
+These summer resorts began in the 1920s and ended up becoming the first residences.

 Heritage

 The good conservation of the farms is the reason that 12 of them are included in the special Plan of protection of the historical heritage of Badalona.
 They are the farmhouses of the Torre Codina, Can Trons, Can Miravitges, Can Ferrater, Ca l'Arquer, Mas Boscà, Can Butinyà, Can Mora, Mas Amigó, Mas Oliver and Cal Dimoni.
 One of these houses is deemed of particular significance, Can Pujol.

 Among the summer resorts converted into first residences are: the colony of Sant Antoni, in the surroundings of can Campmany; the Sant Jaume colony, in the surroundings of the Mas Oliver and the Sant Jordi colony, in the surroundings of the Codina Tower.

 The most important monument of the neighborhood is the Monastery of San Jerónimo de la Murtra.